 Look here: Jeanie Johnston Tallship Emigrant Experience

-This lovely seaside town of 30,000+ people has spectacular seaside views and charming shops and restaurants for your pleasure.
+I love this seaside town it has spectacular seaside views and charming shops and restaurants for your pleasure.

 Stop 3: Greystones

 Before I got the DART back I stayed and had a wander around the town of Greystones.
 I found it delightful.

 Greystones gets its name from a 0.5 mile/1 km length of grey stones that lie between the beaches and the waterfront.
 It makes for a wonderful sight.